For press inquiries (including review copies of any of my books), contact me directly.

 His other books include The Last Chance Texaco (2004); Grand & Humble (2006); Project Sweet Life (2008); and Three Truths and a Lie (Simon & Schuster, 2016).

 A feature film version of his first novel, Geography Club, was released in November 2013, co-starring Scott Bakula.
 The book is now being developed as a television series.

-Also a screenwriter, nine of Brent’s screenplays have been optioned for film, and four are currently in various stages of development, including The Starfish Scream, a gay teen drama; and Decked, the animated “true” story behind a deck of playing cards.
+Also a screenwriter, nine of Brent’s screenplays have been optioned for film, and four are currently in various stages of production, including The Starfish Scream, a gay teen drama; Decked, the animated “true” story behind a deck of playing cards; and Project Sweet Life, a teen caper movie now in production for a 2020 release.

 Brent currently has no permanent address, and instead continuously travels the world with his husband, writer Michael Jensen.
 Their "digital nomad" journey, which has been featured on CBS Sunday Morning and in Forbes, is documented on their website Brent and Michael Are Going Places.

 Brent’s many writing honors include being named the winner of the Lambda Literary Award; a GLAAD Media Award; the Scandiuzzi Children’s Book Award; and an Edgar Award nomination.
 Screenwriting awards include the Screenwriting in the Sun Award, a Writers Network Fellowship, and first place in the StoryPros, Fresh Voices, Acclaim, and L.A.
 Comedy Festival screenwriting contests.

 Brent has taught creative writing at Vermont College, and is the co-founder of the entertainment website AfterElton.com, which was sold to MTV/Viacom in 2006.
 In 1990, he co-founded one of the country’s first gay youth support groups, in his hometown of Tacoma, Washington.

 Photo credit for all non-book jacket photos: A.J.
 Stetson.